srct/whats-open-ios/README.md

 * The latest **public** release of Swift. *Currently Swift 3.0* (bundled with Xcode)

 * This project also contains many dependancies.
 Due to the shifting nature of dependency management in Cocoa development, this project will (for the foreseeable future) use Cocoapods.
 It's not the best, but it's the pseudo standard for now

 * Other language or framework-specific items
   Open a terminal window and type in the following commands.
 (If you're on Windows, use [Cygwin](http://www.cygwin.com/).
 This will create a local, workable copy of the project.
   ``bash``
   ``git clone git@git.gmu.edu:pmurray8/WhatsOpeniOS.git``
+* Open ``WhatsOpen.xcworkspace`` *NOT* ``WhatsOpen.xcodeproj`` or else the compiler will throw errors.

   To-do
 ---